Welcome to the new KidsHealth website! See what is new.

 • difficulty getting to sleep

-Some children can become sad or withdrawn on methylphenidate.
-It's important to talk to your doctor if this happens to your child.
+Some tamariki can become sad or withdrawn on methylphenidate.
+It's important to talk to a health professional if this happens to your child.
 They may need to try another medicine.

 Other medicines

 There are other stimulants such as dexamphetamine.
-Your doctor may suggest this if your child cannot take methylphenidate or if methylphenidate has not improved your child's symptoms.
+Your health professional may suggest this if your child cannot take methylphenidate or if methylphenidate has not improved your child's symptoms.

 If stimulant medicines do not work for your child, there are other medicines you can use.
-Your doctor can tell you more about these.
+Your health professional can tell you more about these.

 Animated videos to help children understand ADHD